CELPIP Scores for Canadian Immigration: CLB Levels, Express Entry & PR Requirements (2026)

 If you're taking the CELPIP test for Canadian immigration, you're probably wondering: what score do I actually need?
 The answer depends on which immigration program you're applying through — and your score can make or break your application.

-In this guide, we break down exactly how CELPIP scores convert to CLB levels, the minimum requirements for each Express Entry program, and how higher scores dramatically boost your CRS points.
+In this guide, we break down exactly how CELPIP scores convert to CLB levels, the minimum requirements for each Express Entry program, and how higher scores boost your CRS points.
+If you haven't taken the test yet, start with our CELPIP test format guide to understand what you're preparing for.

-What Are CLB Levels and Why Do They Matter?
+What Are CLB Levels and How Do CELPIP Scores Map to Them?

 Canadian Language Benchmarks (CLB) are Canada's national standard for measuring English language proficiency.
 Immigration, Refugees and Citizenship Canada (IRCC) uses CLB levels to evaluate your language ability for permanent residency applications.